-Corbeil, an arm of Lake Nipissing, South Bay, leads up to the naming of the city that ends this sub-division.
-North Bay, population 23,140, a stopping place for Champlain in 1615, is an important centre.
-Diamond drilling equipment, lumber and building products, castings, dairy products, dressed lumber and forest products; the operating headquarters of the provincially-owned Ontario Northland Railway to Hudson Bay; boat-building and hardboard make this market for 120,000 acres of general farming land a busy place.
+North Bay, historians know as a stopping place for Champlain in 1615, is an important centre.
+Diamond drilling equipment, lumber and building products, commercial explosives, castings, dairy products, dressed lumber and forest products; the operating headquarters of the provincially-owned Ontario Northland Railway to Hudson Bay; boatbuilding and hardboard make this market for 120,000 acres of general farming land a busy place.
 Islands visible to the south mark the westward channel of the explorers, and four miles south along the coast is the site of a post of great importance in the days of the fur trade.

-Cartier Westward from North Bay, the Sub-Division Canadian Pacific transcontinental line skirts the north shore of Lake Nipissing past the sites of forts built by the North West and Hudson's Bay Companies.
+Westward from North Bay, the Cartier Sub-Division Canadian Pacific transcontinental line skirts the north shore of Lake Nipissing past the sites of forts built by the North West and Hudson's Bay Companies.
 South of the track between Mileage 2 and Sturgeon Bay is an Indian Reservation.
 After mileage 5 the lake is out of sight.
 Beaucage, named for the first family to settle in the area, limits the western view of the historic lake.
 Meadow Creek, crossed at mileage 12.9, takes its name from the pastureland for which Meadowside was named.
 Sturgeon Falls, named for the cataract on the Big Sturgeon River, crossed just west of the station, makes barrel and keg staves and wood-pulp board - using many woods of no other value.
 Founded in 1885, the town's name was obvious to fishermen.
 Clues to early denizens are given by Bear Creek, mileage 39 and Stag Creek at mileage 41.5.
 Markstay, lumber and pulpwood centre, is named for an English village.
 West of the station, the line crosses the North Veuve River, and between mileages 57.4 and 58.6 crosses the middle branch five times.
-The river, bridged at mileage 67.3, gives its name to Wanapitei, and Coniston, named for the novel by the American author, Winston Churchill, with a population of 2,700, has a matte smelter, four blast-type furnaces, a concentrator and a sintering plant.
+Coniston, named for the novel by the American author, Winston Churchill, provides year-round employment, has a matte smelter, four blast-type furnaces, a concentrator and a sintering plant.